4.9. Focus Search¶

 - Case 2: Strong aberrations or no distinct focal point

-Examples: Lens with large spherical aberration, multifocal lens
+Examples: Lens with large amounts of spherical aberration, multifocal lens

 Preferred methods: Irradiance Variance.

-In the following example there are noticeable amounts of spherical aberration.
-RMS Spot Size tries the minimize the radial distance of the outer rays, sacrificing a sharp core.
+The following example showcases a setup with noticeable amounts of spherical aberration.
+The method RMS Spot Size tries the minimize the radial distance of the outer rays, while also sacrificing a sharp core.
 Irradiance Variance correctly finds a suitable focal position.
-Note the logarithmic plots, that show the outer rays.
-In the right case they merely contribute to the image, but they have large impact on the RMS, why the RMS method fails.
+In the logarithmic plots below, the outer rays are more discernible.
+While they merely contribute in the right image, they severely raise the RMS-value, preventing the RMS to choose this actually superior solution.

 |